mardiros/tursu/README.md

 tests/functionals/login.feature::test_12_User_can_t_login_with_someone_else_username <- test_login.py
 📄 Document: login.feature
 🥒 Feature: User signs in with the right password
-🎬 Scenario: User can't login with someone else username ⏳ Given a user Bob with password bobsecret
+🎬 Scenario: User can\'t login with someone else username ⏳ Given a user Bob with password bobsecret
 ✅ Given a user Bob with password bobsecret
 ⏳ Given a user Alice with password alicesecret